mrshy3475/responsive-login-page/README.md

-Responsive Login Page
+# 🔐 Responsive Login Page

-A sleek and fully responsive Login / Sign Up page built using **HTML**, **CSS**, and **JavaScript**.
+A modern, clean, and responsive login/signup UI built using **HTML**, **CSS**, and **JavaScript**.
+Switch between Sign In and Sign Up forms with smooth transitions.
+Fully responsive and mobile-friendly.

 ---

-🚀 Features
+## 🚀 Features

-- Responsive Design (Mobile-Friendly)
+- Responsive design for all screen sizes
-- Sign In / Sign Up Toggle Forms
+- Sign In and Sign Up forms with smooth toggle
+- Show/hide password functionality
-- Password Show/Hide Icons
+- Password match validation
+- Terms & Conditions checkbox
-- Social Icons (Google, Facebook, GitHub, LinkedIn)
+- Social media login buttons (non-functional)
-- Eye-candy UI and clean layout
+- Mobile-friendly layout and design

 ---